B.S. Learning Outcomes

 The Biomedical Engineering Program is designed to produce graduates who are prepared to:

-- Practice engineering in fields such as design, research, development, testing, and manufacturing;
+- Practice engineering in fields such as design, research, development, testing, quality, and manufacturing;

-- Engage in lifelong self-directed learning to maintain and enhance professional skills;
+- Engage in lifelong self-directed learning to maintain and enhance professional knowledge and skills;

 - Conduct themselves as ethical and responsible professionals as well as articulate the environmental, safety and economic impacts of their work on society;